chrisdone/website/hakyll/posts/try-do.markdown

 tags: haskell
 ---

+**UPDATE**: I've added a follow-up post to this [here](/posts/is-try-do-dangerous/), where I address some criticisms of this post.

+---

 In Haskell, I sometimes have IO-based actions that may produce failures.
 The IO aspect is usually incidental; because I need logging or metrics generation.